-CMS has now backed off from the initial date of Dec 31, 2017, and stated that it will work with state Medicaid programs for a different compliance and reimbursement plans.
+CMS has now backed off from the initial date of Dec 31, 2017, and stated that it will work with state Medicaid programs for different compliance and reimbursement plans.
 CURES ACT related to Medicaid update was first released in early December.
-In a view of various physicians and surgeons, CMS has now revised the ruling stating that Medicaid directors will not have an impossible deadline and will look to seek a more collaborative approach related to the compliance.
+In view of various physicians and surgeons, CMS has now revised the ruling stating that Medicaid directors will not have an impossible deadline and will look to seek a more collaborative approach related to compliance.

 The original letter dated Dec 27, 2017, stated that state Medicaid programs had to notify CMS of their decision of aggregate payment comparisons or alternative approach to compliance.
 This gave state programs a few days to make an important decision on medical billing.

 The new guidance issued by CMS on 4th Jan gave in a more flexible structure of guidelines for the state programs to follow.

 - State facilities that decided to change their state Medicaid plan for the DME payment.
 For this the facilities who pay at or less than Medicare rates for the DME products or the facilities who have amended the state developed fee schedules, all the above facilities must submit a state amendment plan by March 31, 2018.
 The implementation day for the amendment plan should be before Jan.1, 2018.

 - For all the state programs which went in for the APM or aggregate payment comparison.
 CMS has stated that it will work with such programs to determine the best option which will be used to calculate the state expenditure for the period of Jan.1, 2018 to Dec.
 31, 2018.

 - If the state makes any changes in the compliance method they should notify the CMS on or before the Dec.31 of that year.
 The submitted demonstration could be completed by Jan.1 to Dec.31 of the year and will be submitted by March 31.